chuery/chuer/enjoying.md

 ## Maps

-Thanks to Professor Wigen for the most amazing introseminar at Stanford (History 95N forever!) and to David Rumsey for creating the place where it all started for me.

-- Where it all started: [David Rumsey Map Collection](https://www.davidrumsey.com/)
+Thanks to Professor Wigen for the most amazing introseminar at Stanford (History 95N forever!) and to David Rumsey for creating the place where it all started for me: [David Rumsey Map Collection](https://www.davidrumsey.com/)
 - [Cosmology To Cartography - Sacred Maps from the Indian Subcontinent (Google Arts)](https://artsandculture.google.com/story/cosmology-to-cartography-sacred-maps-from-the-indian-subcontinent-kalakriti-archives/NgXRzO0BWWZ3Jw?hl=en)
 - [Different maps of the Middle East](https://mideast.unc.edu/where/)
 - [Lisbon 1636](https://searchworks.stanford.edu/view/nr407tj3054)